corda/corda/docs/source/network-map.rst

     :start-after: DOCSTART 1
     :end-before: DOCEND 1

-The following parameters with the ``@AutoAcceptable`` are, unless configured otherwise, accepted without user input.
+If the only changes between the new and old parameters are for auto-acceptable parameters then, unless configured otherwise, the new parameters will be accepted without user input.
+The following parameters with the @AutoAcceptable annotation are auto-acceptable:

 .. literalinclude:: ../../core/src/main/kotlin/net/corda/core/node/NetworkParameters.kt
     :language: kotlin